pyx-partners/dmgd/docs/architecture.md

 # Asset Issuance

-Asset tokens in Prova are not issued via coinbase rewards, instead they are allocated via **issue transactions**.
+Asset tokens in DMG are not issued via coinbase rewards, instead they are allocated via **issue transactions**.

 Issue transactions may only be signed by **issue keys** which are used to